 Developing creative thinking skills in our learners is crucial if we want them to succeed and thrive in an increasingly competitive and global economy.
-Not surprisingly, there has been a recent interest in incorporating the development of creative thinking skills in the school curricula in European, American, Australian,
+Not surprisingly, there has been a recent interest in incorporating creative thinking skills in the school curricula in European, American, Australian,

-However, even though a growing number of nations have placed a priority on creativity at a policy level, there are concerns regarding the extent to which these measures are actually implemented in the classrooms.
-Studies show that the way and extent to which teachers engage in the actual development of their learners’ creativity is influenced mostly by their perceptions of what creativity is and what they believe is needed to develop and nourish it in their students.
-Many teachers believe there ought to be requirements and conditions which need to be met first, such as resources, school environment, or student characteristics.
+Undeniably, a growing number of nations have placed a priority on creativity at a policy level.
+However, there are concerns regarding how these measures are actually implemented in the classrooms.
+Studies show the way and extent to which teachers engage in the actual development of their learners’ creativity is influenced mostly by their perceptions of what creativity is and what they believe is needed to develop and nourish it in their students.
+Many teachers believe there should be requirements and conditions that need to be met first.
+For instance, the most commonly invoked are resources, school environment, or student characteristics.

-It is our contention that creativity can be developed in any classroom, even under the most difficult circumstances.
-In fact, we view imperfect circumstances as an opportunity to prompt teachers’ creativity so as to provide effective learning experiences which, in turn, inspire the development of creative skills in their students.
+We contend that creativity can be developed in any classroom, even under the most challenging circumstances.
+In fact, we view imperfect circumstances as an opportunity to prompt teachers’ creativity towards providing effective learning experiences.
+In turn, these can inspire the development of creative skills in their students.
 Before we elaborate on this point of view, we will begin by defining what creativity is.

 WHAT IS CREATIVITY